Nahim Razzaq

+Another investigative report from September 2025 revealed Nahim Razzaq's name among the few who took part in 'mafia-style looting in the power sector' of Bangladesh.

 Early life and education

 Nahim was born and grew up in Dhaka.
 His father, Abdur Razzaq, was a veteran national leader from Bangladesh Awami League and leading organizer of liberation war in 1971.
 Abdur Razzaq was elected as the party’s General Secretary for two times and the member of the national parliament for six times.
 Abdur Razzaq was appointed as the Minister of the Ministry of Water Resources from 1996 - 2001 in Sheikh Hasina’s first cabinet.
 Abdur Razzaq was a national leader being one of the four sector commanders of the Bangladesh Liberation Force or Mujib Bahini during the 1971 liberation war of Bangladesh.

 Nahim started education in several educational institutions in Bangladesh, India, United Kingdom.
 He started his education in Government Laboratory High School and went on to finishing his secondary education at St. Paul's School, Darjeeling.
-He completed his higher secondary with distinction from the Mayo College.
-He completed his Under-graduation from Middlesex University on double majors on Business and Marketing with distinction.
+He completed his higher secondary from the Mayo College in India.
+He completed his undergraduation from Middlesex University on Business and Marketing.